 The VW Doctor Is In

-By OWEN EDWARDS
+Written by OWEN EDWARDS

 Photography by ANDREW SULLIVAN

-In 1909, as Model T’s rolled off Henry Ford’s revolutionary assembly lines, the great man told his sales force: “Any customer can have a car painted any color that he wants so long as it is black.”
-In a similar sense, Gary Freeman, in his small, always-busy auto shop in Sonoma, California, will repair and reanimate any car of any color, so long as it’s a vintage Volkswagen.
+In 1909, as Model Ts rolled off Henry Ford’s revolutionary assembly lines, the great man told his sales force: “Any customer can have a car painted any color that he wants, so long as it is black.”
+In a similar sense, Gary Freeman, in his small, always-busy auto shop in Sonoma, California, will repair and reanimate any car of any color—so long as it’s a vintage Volkswagen.

 Gary Freeman’s long intimacy with Volkswagens began in the early 1970s, when he was taking pre-med courses at the University of California Santa Cruz, and bought a Beetle because, he says, it held its value longer than American cars.
-“I bought the car for $2,000, and 10 years later it was still worth $2,000,” he says.
+“I bought the car for $2,000, and 10 years later it was still worth $2,000 dollars,” he says.
 His thoughts about the future, however, did not encompass a medical career.
 “I hated pre-med,” he remembers.
 So Freeman dropped out of college.

 While he was looking for a way to make a living, a friend pointed him toward a busy repair shop near Los Angeles.
-Somehow, with no experience, he managed to get a job by saying he’d work for free, and immediately proved that the price was right when he was told to install new sparkplugs in a Mercedes and had to ask the boss, “Which end goes in first?”
+Somehow, with no experience, he managed to get a job by saying he’d work for free, and immediately proved that the price was right when he was told to install new spark plugs in a Mercedes and had to ask the boss, “Which end goes in first?”

-Most of the shop’s work happened to be on VWs, so Freeman’s learning curve steepened quickly as he struggled to understand those hard working little rear engines for which the Beetle was famous.
+Most of the shop’s work happened to be on VWs, so Freeman’s learning curve steepened quickly as he struggled to understand those hard-working little rear engines for which the Beetle was famous.
 He left that job after only a few months and began migrating northward, gig by gig, his allegiance to the West Coast’s growing swarm of Beetles now formed and firm.
 This was in the early 1970s, which meant that Freeman was almost on the ground floor of a car that would come to define a generation.

 The old VWs were infamous for lacking power—their idiosyncratic rear engines developed around 40 horsepower, maybe an eighth of the oomph produced by American muscle cars of the day.
 To get to the top of a steep hill, I had to reach the car’s maximum speed of around 70 mph on the way down the hill before it.

-I’ve been obsessed with motorized methods of propulsion since the years just after World War II, when my father let me ride into town on the running board of the family’s hulking La Salle at the age of seven.
-I was one of those annoying kids who could name every make and model of American car, and later, when I got interested in sports cars (which I later raced as an amateur) with more exotic European machinery.
+I’ve been obsessed with motorized methods of propulsion since the years just after World War II, when my father let me ride into town on the running board of the family’s hulking La Salle at the age of 7.
+I was one of those annoying kids who could name every make and model of American car, and later, when I got interested in sports cars (which I raced as an amateur) with more exotic European machinery.

-VWs of that vintage were also infamous for lacking power (their rear engines developed around 40 horsepower—maybe an eighth of the oomph produced by American muscle cars of the day).
+VWs of that vintage were also infamous for lacking power (their rear engines developed for around 40 horsepower—maybe an eighth of the oomph produced by American muscle cars of the day).
 To get to the top of a steep hill, I had to reach the car’s maximum speed of around 70 mph on the way down the hill before it.
 By the time I reached the crest, I’d be lucky if the little Bug would be managing 30 mph.
 That Beetle may not have been as sleek, fast, and chick-magnetic as my MGs, but unlike those brittle Brits, it always started.

-In the late 1960s, when I was living in Europe, I headed for Nice from Paris with two friends in a rather beat up bus.
+In the late 1960s, when I was living in Europe, I headed for Nice from Paris with two friends in a rather beat-up bus.
 While driving into a village, we stopped at a bridge to ask some locals about restaurants, but they took offense at our poor French and brusquely waved us on.
 On our return, when we saw the locals still chatting, we decided to reciprocate—the two of us not driving dove under a blanket in the bus’s roomy back end.
 Three men arrived, only one man left.
 To this day, I imagine children in that village being terrified by stories of the two American ghosts still hiding somewhere up in the woods.

-One may wonder if this bus was a VW van or a Van Gogh, but even with an engine that breathes hard on steep hills the many-windowed bus is, for some, a many-splendored thing.
-Six figure buses are very rare, but there’s still profit to be made on more mundane examples.
-Pointing to a just-revived camper on his lot, Freeman mentions that it was just bought by a German customer who intends to ship it back to its birth nation.
+One may wonder if this bus was a VW van or a Van Gogh, but even with an engine that breathes hard on steep hills, the many-windowed bus is, for some, a many-splendored thing.
+Six-figure VW buses are very rare, but there’s still profit to be made on more mundane examples.
+Pointing to a just-revived campervan on his lot, Freeman mentions that it was bought by a German customer who intends to ship it back to its birth nation.
 “The price pretty much doubles as soon as the buses get to Europe,” he says.
-As we speak, a new-fangled electric version of the bus is on the drawing boards at VW.
-Called the ID Buzz, it is scheduled to appear sometime after 2020.
+A new-fangled electric version of the bus has been on the drawing boards at VW for years now.
+Called the ID.Buzz, it is currently scheduled to appear sometime in 2025.